JannikArndt/JannikArndt/README.md

 I'm Jannik, I live in Hamburg and enjoy tech.

-- 👨‍💻 I work as Chapter Lead & *Scala* dev in the Booking Team at @moia-dev ❤️
+- 👨‍💻 I work as Chapter Lead & *Scala* dev in the Booking Team at [MOIA](https://github.com/moia-dev) ❤️
 - We do some *open-source* there as well, check out [scala-http-client](https://github.com/moia-dev/scala-http-client), or [Scynamo](https://github.com/moia-dev/scynamo/) 🛠
 - I used to do *C#* (that's where [Musicista](https://github.com/JannikArndt/Musicista) comes from) and *COBOL* 🕸 (that when I created [Canal](https://github.com/JannikArndt/Canal)), and lots of database stuff, with *MS SQL, Oracle and PostgreSQL*.
 Also lots of cloud stuff, and _Big Data_ ™️ (I even did [a contribution to Apack Spark](https://github.com/apache/spark/pull/17832) 🙀).
 And *Go*.
 And some *TypeScript*.
 And lots of *bash* 😂
 - My home 🏡 runs on Raspberry Pis with [Homebridge](https://homebridge.io) and [Tasmota](https://tasmota.github.io/docs/) — 💬 talk to me about it!